Burnley: Politics and the church

-David Waddington, Lord Waddington of Read (former Conservative Home Secretary and former Lord Privy Seal and Leader of the House of Lords), Phil Willis, Liberal Democrat MP for Harrogate & Knaresborough, and the diplomat Sir Vincent Fean were born in Burnley, as was the 16th-century Catholic martyr Robert Nutter.
-Suffragettes Margaret Aldersley was born in Burnley in 1852 while Ada Nield Chew died in Burnley in 1945.
+David Waddington, Lord Waddington of Read (former Conservative Home Secretary and former Lord Privy Seal and Leader of the House of Lords), Phil Willis, Liberal Democrat MP for Harrogate & Knaresborough, and the diplomat Sir Vincent Fean were born in Burnley, as was the 16th-century Catholic martyr Robert Nutter, and the 17th-century Catholic martyr Thomas Whittaker.
+Suffragettes Margaret Aldersley was born in Burnley in 1852 while Ada Nield Chew died in the town in 1945.

+Sir John Stuttard, Lord Mayor of London from 2006 to 2007, was born in Burnley in 1945.

 Military

 James Yorke Scarlett, commander of the Heavy Brigade at the Battle of Balaclava, was married to a Hargreaves coal heiress and lived at Bank Hall.
-2nd Lieutenant Hugh Colvin VC and Private Thomas Whitham VC both served during World War I.
+Victoria Cross winners 2nd Lieutenant Hugh Colvin and Private Thomas Whitham both served during World War I.

 Science and industry

 Engineer Sir Willis Jackson was born and educated in the town.
 James Drake, a pioneer of British motorways, was also born here.
 17th-century mathematician Sir Jonas Moore was from Higham but is believed to have been educated at the Grammar School.
 Moore's contemporary, Richard Towneley, pioneered many scientific and technological developments at Towneley Hall.
 Scottish cardiology pioneer Sir James Mackenzie lived and practised medicine in the town for more than a quarter of a century.
+The Lasker Award-winning molecular biologist Edwin Southern, inventor of the Southern blot, was born and raised in Burnley.
+The molecular biologist Joyce Taylor-Papadimitriou was born in Burnley in 1932.

 Sport

-Burnley's sporting figures include England and Lancashire cricketer James Anderson, former England international footballers Jimmy Crabtree and Billy Bannister, Premier League striker Jay Rodriguez, Northern Ireland and Sheffield United midfielder Oliver Norwood, former England and Everton Women's goalkeeper Rachel Brown, Pakistan and Tranmere Rovers midfielder Adnan Ahmed, ex-Manchester United player Chris Casper, Commonwealth Games Gold Medal-winning gymnast Craig Heap, Antipodean Supercars Championship driver for DJR Team Penske, Fabian Coulthard, also second cousin of Formula One driver David Coulthard, was born in Burnley along with Neil Hodgson, 2003 World Superbike champion.
-Also long-time Burnley FC chairman Bob Lord, football pioneer Jimmy Hogan (who grew up in the town), handball player Holly Lam-Moores, middleweight boxer Jock McAvoy and hammer thrower Sophie Hitchon.
+Burnley's sporting figures include England and Lancashire cricketer James Anderson, former England international footballers Jimmy Crabtree, Billy Bannister, and Jay Rodriguez, Northern Ireland international Oliver Norwood, Pakistan international Adnan Ahmed, former England Women's goalkeeper Rachel Brown, ex-Manchester United player Chris Casper, Commonwealth Games Gold Medal-winning gymnast Craig Heap.
+Supercars Championship driver Fabian Coulthard, second cousin of Formula One driver David Coulthard, was born in Burnley along with Neil Hodgson, 2003 World Superbike champion.
+Also long-time Burnley F.C. chairman Bob Lord, football pioneer Jimmy Hogan (who grew up in the town), football manager Harry Bradshaw, handball player Holly Lam-Moores, middleweight boxer Jock McAvoy, World Rally Championship navigator Daniel Barritt, and hammer thrower Sophie Hitchon.